conor-b1995/p3-hangman/README.md

 ### Future Features
 * A possible future idea is to make it two player, so player one can type in any word of their choice the word will then be hidden and player two will have to guess the word.
-* Making the game different levels so a group of easy words, medium words and hard words to accommodate all skill levels.
+* Making the game into different levels so a group of easy words, medium words and hard words to accommodate all skill levels.
 * Adding a timer to the game to make it more difficult.

 ## Testing
-* Throughout my project I used the gitpod terminal to run and test that each function was working correctly as I was creating the functions.
+* Throughout my project I used the gitpod terminal to run and test that each function was working correctly as I created them.
 * I got some of my friends to test the game to make sure the game was running smoothly.
 Although the game ran smoothly for them they found a lot of the words very tricky so I changed my list.
 ### Validator testing
 * I ran my code through the [PEP8 Validator](http://pep8online.com/) with no issues.